linear/linear/README.md

 ### Customise the GraphQL Client

-In order to use a custom the GraphQL Client, the Linear SDK must be used directly and provided with a request function:
+In order to use a custom GraphQL Client, the Linear SDK must be extended and provided with a request function:
 ```typescript
 import { Fetch, LinearError, LinearSdk, Request, UserConnection } from "@linear/client";
 import { DocumentNode, GraphQLClient, print } from "graphql";